KhartesViewer/khartes/README.md

 now you will have a chance to study it in detail.

 The first thing to notice is that one of the rows is hightlighted with a beige background.
-The highlighting shows which fragments is accepting new nodes.
-That is, if you create a new node in one of the data windows, that node will be added to this fragment.
+The highlighting shows which fragment is accepting new nodes.
+That is, if you create a new node in one of the data windows, this is where the node will be added.

 The first two columns in the fragment list, `Active` and `Visible`, have similar, but not identical, meanings.

-If a fragment is `Visible`, this means that the fragment's mesh and nodes will be overlaid on the Data Slices.
+If a fragment is `Visible`, this means that the fragment's nodes and cross-section line will be drawn over the data in the Data Slices.

-When a fragment is `Active`, this means that the data that lies on the fragment's surface (also called the fragment's texture) is the data that is displayed in the Fragment View.
+When a fragment is `Active`, this means that the data that lies on the fragment's surface (also called the fragment's texture) will be displayed in the Fragment View.
 (One exception: if a fragment's direction, which can be either X or Y, as shown in the fifth column, is different than the current volume's direction, then that fragment's texture will not be displayed.)

-If a fragment is set to be both `Active` and `Visible`, the mesh and nodes will be overlaid on the fragment texture in the Fragment View.
+If a fragment is set to be both `Active` and `Visible`, its mesh and nodes will be overlaid on the fragment texture in the Fragment View, as well as in the Data Slices.
-In other words, if you want to view a fragment's texture without the overlying mesh, turn `Visible` off.
+This means that if you want to view a fragment's texture without the overlying mesh, turn `Visible` off.
 (Recall that you can also toggle the visibility by using the `v` hot key).

 As many fragments as you like can be made visible; their cross sections will all be overlaid on the Data Slices.
-This is useful if you want to compare different fragment.
+This is useful if you want to compare different fragments.
 Note that the mesh of a given `Visible` fragment will not be overlaid on the Fragment View unless that fragment is also `Active`.

-In general use, only one fragment at a time can be actve; if you set a fragment to be active by clicking its `Active` check box, the currently active fragment will be deactivated.
+In general use, only one fragment at a time can be actve; if you set a fragment to be active by clicking its `Active` check box, the previously active fragment will be deactivated.
 An exception will be discussed as an advanced topic below.

+As for the remaining columns in the Fragments tab:

+The third column displays the name of the fragment, and the fourth displays the color.
+These both can be edited.
+When you create a new fragment, khartes tries (not very cleverly) to guess what to name it, and chooses a color at random.

+The list of fragments is always alphabetized by name, so if you want to keep two fragments close to each other in the list, give them similar name.
+A wide range of characters are acceptable in the name, so you can give your fragments names like "sheet 1 / fiber 3", "sheet 1 / fiber 4", etc.

+The fifth column in the fragments list indicates whether the fragment considers the X axis, or the Y axis, to be the vertical direction.
+The direction of the axis is important because khartes only works with single-valued surfaces; the direction of "single value" is the fragment's vertical direction.
+This direction is set at the time the fragment is created, and is based on the active volume's vertical direction at that time.
+The fragment's axis direction cannot be changed once the fragment is created.

+The sixth column simply shows how many nodes (points) the fragment contains.
+The seventh column gives the fragment's area in square centimeters.
+This is a true area as measured in 3D space;
+it is not based simply on the projected area of the fragment onto the Fragment View.

 (currently working here)